mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - Freight Traffi c modifi er of –4 to +4: +0 DM
 - Freight Traffi c modifi er of 5 to 9: +1 DM
 - Freight Traffi c modifi er of 10+: +2 DM
-- Characters’ ship is armed: +2 DM
+- Characters' ship is armed: +2 DM
-- + characters’ highest Naval or Scout rank
+- + characters' highest Naval or Scout rank
-- + characters’ highest Social Standing DM
+- + characters' highest Social Standing DM
 - World has a TL of 5 or less: –4

 Roll 2d6.
 On a 12 or more, after modifiers, the characters can